 Uncle Sam Jam Fireworks:

 At 6:00 PM, head over to the Uncle Sam Jam to catch the free live music and community activities.
-Since the big city-sponsored fireworks are being launched from the Fishback Soccer Park fields this year, you’ll have a front-row seat.
+Since the big city-sponsored fireworks are being launched from Larson Ice Center this year, you’ll have a front-row seat.
 Set up your lawn chairs, enjoy the music, and watch the massive 250th-birthday sky show start right at 10:00 PM.

 Sunday